icebert04/icebert04.github.io/_posts/2018-9-1-not-an-ordinary-weekend.md

 7.) **LAGUNA DE BAY**
 => The largest lake in the Philippines with a surface area of 911–949 km² (352-366 sq mi), with an average depth of about 2.8 meters (9 ft 2 in) and an elevation of about 1 meter (3 ft 3 in) above sea level.
 The lake is also one of the primary sources of freshwater fish in the country.
-We stopped by around C-6 road and bought some fresh kangkong.
+We stopped by around C-6 road and bought some fresh Kangkong.
 It is so peaceful and quiet there, like you don't want to leave the place.

 8.) **PAROLA**